gatsbyjs/gatsby/docs/docs/glossary.md

 ### Schema

-An exact representation of how data is stored in a system, like a database.
-In Gatsby, the GraphQL schema expresses all queryable data - or data components can ask Gatsby for.
+An exact representation of how data is stored in a system, such as tables and fields in a database or a JSON file structure.
+In Gatsby, the GraphQL schema expresses all queryable data - or data that components can ask about as part of Gatsby's data layer.

 ### Server-side